On M List of Movie Reviews

 6/21: The one that put Mel Gibson on Hollywood map, Mad Max is a dated dystopian movie.

-It's slow, there's hardly a plot, and everybody is a mental midget, having to scream constantly.
+It's slow, there's hardly a plot, and everybody is a mental midget by having to scream constantly.
 The spectacular action, however little, is often cheated by the shoddy editing which explains how the kid mysteriously disappeared.
 Dulling my senses, Mad Max takes a while to get to the conflict; once it happens, the movie is almost over.

 Mel Gibson is okay, but he's too clean-cut to believe.
 If his character is supposed to be "mad" after what happened to his wife and baby, I don't see it.
 Ironically, Hugh Keays-Byrne steals the show as Toecutter and has the best lines of anyone.